 A long time ago in a place not so far away, this would have never happened.
 Cancer was talked about in hushed tones, fear was the plumb line and there was no such thing as a print ad or commercial for cancer products!

 But it’s not like that today.
 Cancer is as ordinary as the common cold and while still feared, it’s talked about a lot more openly and it’s discussed at the dinner table.
-Thankfully, the options for treatment has improved dramatically.
+Thankfully, the options for treatment have improved dramatically.

 On one hand, I’m happy to see this disease taken out of the closet.
 On the other hand, I’m alarmed that a disease with so much money spent on research hasn’t been cured.
 If not cured, at least significantly curbed.
 Somewhat anyway!
 It seems that I am always reading about increased and growing rates of cancer.
 1 in 3 people get cancer nowadays.
 1 in 9 women will get breast cancer; it’s scary!